silashoevers/advent-of-code/README.md

 # Advent of Code
 These are my solutions to the Advent of Code challenges throughout the years.
-Most solutions still require polish and a clear seperation of parts 1 and 2
+I have plans to revisit previously solved challenges that can use some polish.